Monte Erice: Historical names

+Religious landscape

+In ancient Greek religious tradition, Monte Erice was one of several prominent mountain sites associated with Aphrodite, alongside Mount Ida in the Troad and Acrocorinth.
+The summit was occupied by the sanctuary of Aphrodite Erycina, described in ancient sources as both ancient and wealthy.

+The slopes of Monte Erice preserve a number of religious sites associated with pilgrimage, monasticism and historic routes leading to the summit.
+These include the Santuario di Sant'Anna, the Bosco Sacro di Erice, the ruined medieval churches of Sant'Ippolito, Santa Maria Maddalena and Santa Maria Maggiore, and the former Church of the Capuchins.

 Geography

 Monte Erice rises as an isolated limestone massif on the western edge of Sicily.
 Its base measures roughly 15 miles (24 km) in circumference, and its slopes descend steeply toward the coastal plain of Trapani and the Tyrrhenian Sea.

 The summit is occupied by Erice, enclosed within its ancient fortifications.
 To the west, the curtain wall with 16 remaining towers and three main gates—Porta Trapani, Porta del Carmine, and Porta Spada—once protected the city and sanctuary.

 Around the lower slopes lie a number of rural hamlets and frazioni including Casa Santa, Ballata, Lenzi, Napola, Pizzolungo, and Rigaletta.
 Parts of the surrounding municipalities of Trapani, Valderice, and Paceco also extend onto the foothills of Monte Erice.

 Geology

 The mountain consists largely of stratified limestone, compact and dense with occasional flint inclusions.
 At the base are horizontal beds of white carbonate rock streaked with manganese oxide, while higher layers include tuff and bluish marls containing marine fossils.

 Numerous caves have formed in the calcareous mass.
-Some, such as the Grotta dell’Armonia, contain stalactites; others, including the Grotta del Gigante at Portaspra and the Grotta dei Ciclopi at Martogna, were historically associated with legends of giants but have yielded palaeontological and prehistoric remains.
-Additional sites such as the Grotta di Polifemo near Pizzolungo and the Grotta Emiliana preserve archaeological traces of habitation and fossil deposits.
+Some, such as the Grotta dell’Armonia, contain stalactites; others, including the Grotta del Gigante at Portaspra and the Grotta dei Ciclopi at Martogna, were historically associated with legends of giants but have also yielded palaeontological and prehistoric remains.
+Additional sites such as the Grotta di Polifemo near Pizzolungo and the Grotta Emiliana preserve evidence of past habitation.